galaxyproject/training-material/topics/imaging/tutorials/astronomy-source-extractor/tutorial.md

 err_option = 'array_rms'        # Use a pixel-wise RMS array of the background
 err_option = 'none'             # Use 'thresh' as an absolute threshold
 ```
+It is advisable to adapt the error estimation to the studied image: e.g. if the background is reasonably uniform, using a global value should be sufficient.
+In contrast, if the background changes drastically in different regions of the image, a pixel-wise RMS would be preferred.

 ## Getting data from DESI Legacy Surveys